anshulgupta0803/txt2midi/README.md

 	S~ S.~~ S''~~~

 To give a pause, use `-`

 For example:

 To give a pause between **S** and **R**

 	S - R

+To group notes together, encapsulate them in parenthesis.

+For example:

+	(S'NDP)

 ----